joostkremers/ebib/docs/ebib-manual.md

 The easiest way to install Ebib is to use Emacs’ package manager.
 Ebib is available as a package from the [Melpa package archive](http://melpa.org/).
-If you add the Melpa archive to your `package-archive` list, you can install Ebib from the package manager.
+If you add the Melpa archive to your `package-archives` list, you can install Ebib from the package manager.
 This will also install the Info file so you can access the Ebib manual within Emacs.